hanzhongxing/openagents/README.md

 python simple_agent.py
 ```

+Now, you should be able to see the agent in OpenAgents Studio and interact with it.

+✨ That's it!
+OpenAgents streamlines the process of creating and connecting agents for collaboration.

+---

+### Let the agent itself decides how to collaborate

-Let's ask the agent to reply to a message using LLMs.
+Let's ask the agent to reply to a message using LLMs using the `run_agent` method.
 Save into `simple_llm_agent.py`:

 ```python
 from openagents.agents.worker_agent import WorkerAgent, EventContext, ChannelMessageContext